1000 Years of Corhampton Church

 Friday 8th October, One-man show by poet, rebellious priest and psychotherapist David Keighley following the publication in the US of his work “Poetry, Piety and Psyche”.

-Sunday 17th October – 19.00 St Andrew’s – Corhampton 1000 – A wonderful local and talented Chamber Choir will perform and a finger buffet will be served. £10/ticket.
-Book now on Eventbrite.
+Sunday 17th October – 19.00 St Andrew’s – Corhampton 1000 – with the wonderful local and talented Chamber Choir Vox Arcis.

-Saturday 6th November – 12.00 to 20.00 Meon Hall – Exhibition of art produced by local artists and display of locally found ancient artefacts
+Saturday, 6th November – Exhibition of art produced by local artists and display of locally found ancient artefacts

-Sunday 10th April 2022 – 16.00 Rehearsal, 19.00 Performance at St Andrew’s – J H Maunder’s Olivet to Calvary from scratch.
+Sunday 10th April 2022 Passion Sunday – 16.00 Rehearsal, 19.00 Performance at St Andrew’s – J H Maunder’s Olivet to Calvary from scratch.
 Described as a sacred cantata, it represents the scenes which mark the last few days of Christ’s passion.
 Come and join local singers and professionals.
 Music scores will be provided.
 Extra rehearsals, if wanted: at St Andrew’s: Tuesday 8th March 19.00, Tuesday 22nd March, 19.00 and Tuesday 5th April 19.00.

 Copies of a booklet of Guy Liardet’s historical articles published in the Bridge magazine and commemorative mugs will be available at events, including the fete.
 Mugs can be purchased at a bargain price of £5 each and the books at £2.50.
 Buy them whilst you can.